Case Study: Coppa Butchery and AgriForaging Compliance Services

 Scope

-Coppa Butchery serves the greater Spokane region as a retail butcher with a growing prepared foods program.
+Coppa Butchery serves the greater Spokane region (WA) as a retail butcher with a growing prepared foods program.

 New Lanes